datascience-course/2020-datascience-lectures/02-basic-python/README.md

 >>> print "Hello World!"
 ```

 This is Python 2 syntax and not legal in Python 3 anymore, now all parameters of a function have to be passed in brackets.
+Python 2 is now [officially retired](https://pythonclock.org/), so you should not be using it anymore.

 Let's define our first variable.
 Type